ash1ra/PyTorch-SRResNet-SISR-COCO2017/README.md

 ### 5. Inference

-To upscale a single low-resolution image:
+To upscale a single image:

-1. Place your LR image in the `images/` folder (or update the path).
+1. Place your image in the `images/` folder (or update the path).
 2. In `inference.py`, set `INPUT_PATH` to your image and `MODEL_CHECKPOINT_PATH` to your trained model.
 3. Run the script:
     ```bash